hey-jane/persona-openapi-client/docs/ImportersApi.md

   key_inflection: 'camel', # String | Determines casing for the API response
   idempotency_key: 'idempotency_key_example', # String | Ensures the request is idempotent
   persona_version: '2023-01-05', # String |
-  page: PersonaAPIClient::ListAllAccountsPageParameter.new # ListAllAccountsPageParameter |
+  page: PersonaAPIClient::ListAllAccountsPageParameter.new, # ListAllAccountsPageParameter |
+  fields: 'fields_example' # String | A comma-separated list of attributes to include in the response.
+This can be used to customize which attributes will be serialized in the response.
+See [Serialization](https://docs.withpersona.com/reference/serialization#sparse-fieldsets) for more details.
 }

 begin